 *In some cases, businesses opt for an RFQ form instead of disclosing the listed dumpsters’ pricing.
 Both methods work well and are common in practices across various online dumpster rental businesses.

 A dumpster rental software is essentially a management hub for all the activities taking place in your business, from orders, delivery, fulfillment, maintenance and more.
-While it’s easy to go overboard with adding a slew of features and functionalities in your software, you should ensure key features, especially those built to serve primary operations of your business, aren’t missed out.
+While it’s easy to go overboard with adding a slew of features and functionalities in your rental software, you should ensure key features, especially those built to serve primary operations of your business, aren’t missed out.
 The following graphic lists such primary features:

 Given the enormous profit margins and a bright forecast for the industry in the years ahead, dumpster rental is one of the most lucrative business segments in the rental economy.
 The chief source of revenue in a dumpster rental business is the rental money collected from clients/customers.
 In a marketplace business model, this rental income can take the form of commission earned from both dumpster rental owners and their customers.